Garden Security Tips

 Garden Security Tips - How to secure your outdoor equipment

-Many people think about garden security; however they will always think about their back garden and leave themselves vulnerable to front garden theft.
+Many people think about garden security; however, they will always think about their back garden and leave themselves vulnerable to front garden theft. it is so easy to store equipment in a secure outdoor storage product - from sheds to garages, to securing bikes, yet few people do.
 House owners are willing to invest heavily into their front garden as it’s the first thing people or visitors see when they arrive.
 So why is it neglected are such investment?

 Surprisingly enough, one of the biggest front garden theft deterrents is actually completely free, your neighbours.
 If you make sure that the front of your house is visible from the road, then potential thieves are likely to think twice before actually stealing or causing damage.
 Better yet, you can increase the visibility by making sure that your fences, hedges and gates are not more than 1 metre high.
 This adds privacy to your house but still means that a thief will feel too exposed.